17+ Badass Bend Hikes to Conquer During Your Visit

 Difficulty: Easy

-It’s possible to shimmy down to the base of the Lower Falls but can be a scramble getting back up.
+It’s possible to shimmy down to the base of the Lower Falls, but it can be a scramble getting back up.
 Should you venture down the steep descent, the pool at the bottom is a mesmerizing sight.
 Be prepared for your socks to get a bit damp, though.

 READ MORE: Proxy Falls Hike—Central Oregon’s Most Epic Waterfall!